wehlutyk/thesis/content/1-introduction-2-review.md

 Indeed, EES is capable of integrating a non-opinionated notion of culture as part of the organism-environment system under study, and the task at hand then joins up with that of dual inheritance theory, presented above: identifying the co-evolution dynamics of genetic and environmental inheritance channels.
 On this view, then, culture is accounted for by a blend of ecological and cognitive-epistemic niche construction processes.

+#### The extended mind

+\todo{develop a little}

+In a strikingly parallel movement in cognitive science and philosophy of mind, the nature of cognition and its units of analysis have been debated along two broad dimensions.
+\(1) The boundaries of cognition: are cognitive processes brain-bound, do they extend to the body, or do they include the environment or the surrounding (cognitive) organisms, and if so in what sense [@clark_extended_1998; @menary_extended_2010].
+\(2) The role of time-dependent dynamics, and the corresponding construal of the nature of cognition: are cognitive systems best described as digital computers processing information in the form of representations (i.e. symbol processing systems), where time can often be reduced to an ordering of events, or are they best described as dynamical systems where time is important to define rates of change, flows, or dynamic couplings [@van_gelder_dynamical_1998; @beer_information_2015].
+In treating these questions, the extended, embedded, embodied, and enactive approaches to cognitive science (the so-called "4E") have argued to various degrees that cognition is not only (or not at all) an information-processing operation that can take place in the void, but also (or exclusively) a situated activity supported by (or a dynamic coupling with) its environment.
+The extended mind theory, among the less radical 4E approaches, is quite compatible with EES and thus with both Californian and Parisian cultural evolution.
+Indeed @sterelny_minds:_2010 [-@sterelny_evolved_2012], building on NCT, has argued that the extended mind approach is a special case of epistemic niche construction.
+He suggests that the environments human beings grow in are the result of cumulative cognitive niche construction processes.
+Such processes engineer the material and social environment of humans to support the growth of everyday cognitive capacities, thus scaffolding cognition during development and life.

+### Criticisms {#sec:intro-developments-criticisms}

+\todo{The first degree is quite compatible with CAT/SCE, as is also evidenced by Gray going from one to the other; the second degree is compatible with population thinking, so might also work well with ideas of attraction, though not with dual-inheritance.}

+\add{but see mcgraw-cultures-2014; and related works such as wallot-beyond-2016}

 #### Developmental systems theory